VPN issues when working from home

-The good news is, you can definitely fix most VPN connection problems on your own.
-Sometimes, VPN issues may originate from your service provider’s side.
-To save some time, make sure that a scheduled service interruption did not cause the issue.
-Try checking your e-mail first for any missed announcements.
+First of all VPN issues may originate from your service provider’s side.
+To make sure that a scheduled service interruption did not cause the issue.
+Check your e-mail first for any missed announcements.

 1. Check Your Internet Connection